What Is Thai Yoga or Thai Massage?

 Compare this definition with the definition given for what is Thai Yoga at the beginning of this article “Thai Yoga is comprehensive, sophisticated healing arts derivative of Theraveda Buddhism, Buddhist medicine, Buddhist Psychology, Theraveda Vipassana Bhavana, Classical Indian and Tibetan Ayurveda and Yoga Vedanta. “

-Where Can I Learn Thai Yoga and Thai Massage?
+Where Can I Learn Thai Yoga and Traditional Thai Massage?

-1) ONACS provides a registry of approved schools and teachers of Thai Yoga and Thai Massage.
+1) NAIC provides a registry of approved schools and teachers of Thai Yoga and Thai Massage.
 Thai Yoga and Thai Massage Directory

 2) The SomaVeda College of Natural Medicine and The Thai Yoga Center: SCNM and the Thai Yoga Center offer courses from 200 hours to over 5000hours with sponsored classes in US, Thailand, India, West Indies and Ecuador currently.
 In the US today the traditional lineages of Thai Yoga and Thai Massage are passed on through the Mastery and teaching of Aachan Anthony B. James DM(P), ND, MD(AM).
 Aachan James, after 30 plus years of extensive devotion, practice and research brings several different and complimentary traditional lineages to life.
-Dr. James is Pastoral Clergy and Member of SMOKH as we as a Tribal member of O.N.A.C.
-(Oklevueha Native American Church branch SomaVeda)
+Dr. James is Pastoral Clergy and Member of SMOKH as we as a Tribal member of N.A.I.C.(Native American Indigenous Church, Inc. Tribal Organization)

-To learn more about the Thai Yoga Center and SomaVeda Institute Click Here!
+4) To learn more about the Thai Yoga Center and SomaVeda® Thai Yoga Click Here!

 For more information on educational materials by this author see the Yoga Therapy bookstore at BeardedMedia.Com.
 If you think your friends would benefit from this information please have them subscribe to our newsletter!

-For additional Articles on SomaVeda Thai Yoga and Thai Massage Click Here!
+For additional Articles on SomaVeda® Thai Yoga and Traditional Thai Massage Click Here!